 Sleep didn't come for the other tent at all.

-I woke up from a wierd dream at around 11:30pm on Saturday night to the sound of coughing and talking in the other tent.
+I woke up from a weird dream at around 23:30 on Saturday night to the sound of coughing and talking in the other tent.
 This went on for about 45 minutes before I heard the voices get louder and saw a light come on.
 This went on for a while before JW started yelling over at our tent that "something's wrong with Ferenc!".
 I woke up TJ, who was fast asleep and we started to earnestly discuss what to do.
 Ferenc felt like he had water in his lungs and was desperately trying to get air in between minutes of steady hacking and coughing.
-It was quite the experience to lay there in a howling wind storm in the dark and listen to someone literally dying in the next tent!
+It was quite the experience to lay there in a howling wind storm in the dark and listen to someone dying in the next tent.
+Not good. :(

 Soon I yelled over that they should hit 911 on Ferenc's SPOT if they felt the situation was getting out of hand.
 JW yelled back that it had been going on all night and was certainly out of hand by this point.
 Ferenc must have felt really awful because he agreed to hit 911 and call for help.
-He knew what this would do to his wife and he knew what it would do for his future climbs as well but he still hit the button - that's how I know that he knew he was in deep trouble.
-Of course we knew the rescue wouldn't come until Sunday morning so we found ourselves with at least 5 or 6 hours of more coughing and more helplessness.
-We couldn't sleep due to Ferenc's condition so we made some warm water and visited in TJ's tent while Ferenc coughed and struggled to breathe in the tent beside us.
+He knew what this would do to his wife and he knew what it would do for his future climbs as well but he still hit the button - that's how I know that he knew he was in deep trouble at this point.
+Of course we knew the rescue wouldn't come until Sunday morning at the earliest so we found ourselves with at least 5 or 6 hours of more coughing and more helplessness as we waited for day light.
+We obviously couldn't sleep due to Ferenc's condition so we made some warm water and visited in TJ's tent while Ferenc coughed and struggled to breathe in the tent beside us.

-[TJ sets out marker wands early on Sunday (borrowed from Raff's team) to mark our camp for the chopper]
+[TJ sets out marker wands early on Sunday (borrowed from Raf's team) to mark our camp for the chopper]

 We had some good discussions and disagreements about our situation.
 The problem with SPOT is that you send a message and cross your fingers until help arrives - it's a one way conversation.
 This means you either have to trust in the technology or try to self-rescue anyway.
-There's good arguments for both positions.
+There's good arguments for both positions but at the end of the day we decided to trust the technology and stay warm and protected at camp.

 [It was extremely windy again on Sunday morning near camp]